FriendsOfSymfony/FOSRestBundle/README.md

 Listener support
 ----------------

+The Request body decoding listener makes it possible to decode the contents of a request in order to populate the "request" parameter bag of the Request.
+This for example allows sending data that normally would be send via POST as ``application/x-www-form-urlencode`` in a different format (for example application/json) as a PUT.

+The Request format listener attempts to determine the best format for the request based on the Request's Accept-Header and the format priority configuration.
+This way it becomes possible to leverage Accept-Headers to determine the request format, rather than a file extension (like foo.json).

+The Response flash message listener moves all flash messages currently set into a cookie.
+This way it becomes possible to better handle flash messages in combination with ESI.
+The ESI configuration will need to ignore the configured cookie.
+It will then be up to the client to read out the cookie, display the flash message and remove the flash message via javascript.

 To enable the Request body decoding, Request format and the Response flash message listener simply adapt your configuration as follows: